 Although much of Azcárraga Jean's wealth goes back to the time of his grandfather Emilio Azcárraga Vidaurreta, founder of the first radio station with national coverage in Mexico, which later became a telesystem and was under the charge of "El Tigre"; the 53-year-old businessman has participated in other businesses that go beyond presiding over the television station.

 One of them is perhaps the Club Deportivo América (" America "), owned by Azcárraga Jean for the last 10 years.
-This soccer team is one of the most recognized nationally and, in it, the businessman serves as Chairman of the Board of Directors after a restructuring of the team in 2011 in order to determine the strategies to be applied in the management of the institution.
+This soccer team is one of the most recognized national and, in it, the businessman serves as Chairman of the Board of Directors after a restructuring of the team in 2011 to determine the strategies to be applied in the management of the institution.

-The team also belonged to his father, Emilio Azcárraga Milmo, since on June 22, 1959, the businessman bought the team from Isaac Bessudo, owner of the Mexican soft drink company Jarritos, with the purpose of turning it into a "well-managed and profitable" business, according to information published by the newspaper Esto.
+The team also belonged to his father, Emilio Azcárraga Milmo, since on June 22, 1959, the businessman bought the team from Isaac Bessudo, owner of the Mexican soft drink company Jarritos, to turn it into a "well-managed and profitable" business, according to information published by the newspaper Esto.

 Furthermore, on March 24, 2000, the current owner of Televisa was appointed president of the Ibero-American Television Organization (OTI) and is also a member of the board of Univision, a terrestrial television network from the United States that broadcasts Spanish-language content.

 Besides his businesses related to the transmission of content through broadcast television and the management of one of the most influential sports clubs in the country, Azcárraga owns the telecommunications brand Izzi, which was formerly known as Cablevisión and changed its corporate name in 2014.
 The move made by the businessman consisted of buying all the shares of the company.